EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 }
 ```

 In fact, modern JavaScript already supports this pattern thanks to the built-in `Array.flatMap` method.
-It works directly on array so, if we were to use it, our function would look like this instead:
+It works directly on arrays so, if we were to use it, our function would look like this instead:

 ```js
 function getWheels() {